Cơm tấm: History

 Cơm Tấm stall on the street.

-In its early days, Cơm Tấm was a popular dish among poor rice farmers in the Mekong Delta due to their economic circumstances.
-During bad rice seasons, these people did not have enough good rice to sell, so they used broken rice to cook.
+Cơm Tấm emerged as a popular dish among poor rice farmers in the Mekong Delta.
+During bad rice seasons, there was not enough whole rice to sell, so they used broken rice to cook.
 Broken rice is fragments of rice grains broken during the handling processes and was regarded as inferior rice at the time.
-Broken rice was used solely because it was readily available in the farmers' houses and could fill their stomachs for a long time.

 Since Vietnam's urbanization in the first half of the 20th century, Cơm Tấm became popular across Southern provinces, including Saigon.
-When Saigon was bustling with many people from many countries around the world, food sellers adapted Cơm Tấm to be more suitable for foreign customers like the French, American, Chinese, and Indian.
+In Saigon, which hosted large populations from a range of nations outside Vietnam, food sellers adapted Cơm Tấm to the palates of French, American, Chinese, and Indian customers, among others.
 As a result, grilled pork, chả trứng (Vietnamese-style steamed omelette with pork) was added to Cơm Tấm.
 Also, the portion started being served on plates with a fork instead of in traditional bowls with chopsticks.
-Nowadays, Cơm Tấm is popular among everyone, and is a "standardized part of the [Saigon] culture", so much that there is a common metaphorical saying (translated from Vietnamese): "Saigon people eat Cơm Tấm like Ha Noi people eat Pho".
+Nowadays, Cơm Tấm is a "standardized part of the Saigon culture", so much that there is a common metaphorical saying (translated from Vietnamese): "Saigon people eat Cơm Tấm like Ha Noi people eat Phở".